r-trump/r-donaldtrump/Wiki/Top45/Top45.md

         /spacex/

-### Criminal Justice Reform
+### Prison System Reform

+\- Prison Reform

     top45/
       /prison_reform/

 - Prison Reform **General**
 - Recidivism Rates
 - Ending Life-Sentences for Nonviolent Drug Offenders
   - See:
     - [Pardoning](https://www.whitehouse.gov/briefings-statements/remarks-president-trump-granting-full-pardon-alice-johnson/) of Nonviolent Drug Offenders
+- Policy Direction: Post-Sentence Justice
+  - Justice for those sentenced, convicted, and served.
+  - **IS** the **chance** of a **true** gainful life.
-  -
+    - Afforded to non-sentenced.
+  - To, be **earned** by one's time served.
+  - To, eliminate perceived "second class" citizenship.
+    - Within those with past, and served, convictions.
+    - And, those with felony convictions.

 \- First Step Act